moduleus/urx/README.md

 If you are using Urx from MATLAB toolkit, you just have to enable Unicode if you need it (`feature('DefaultCharacterSet','UTF-8');`).

+If you want to enable logging, set `URX_DEBUG` environment variable to:

+  - `COUT` to display message to the standard output,
+  - the filename where you want to store log messages.

 If you built Urx from source, before using `Urx` in MATLAB, you first need to:

   - allow utf-8 caracters,